 In the didactic portion of the workshop, the OF determination process will be demonstrated along with a discussion of the equipment and optimal signal processing requirements necessary to accomplish effective training.
 The value of QEEG in predicting treatment responders, treatment planning, and determining treatment outcomes will be established.

-The practicum portion of the course will span a full week for all practitioners to have several opportunities for hands-on training in the optimization process, in their practices or homes depending on the local areas Covid-19 response limitations.
+The practice portion of the course will span a full week for all practitioners to have several opportunities for hands-on training in the optimization process, in their practices or homes, depending on the local areas Covid-19 response limitations.
 The second day will be spent evaluating outcomes to adjust treatment accordingly.
-Once optimization is complete next steps will be discussed.
+Once optimization is complete, next steps will be discussed.
 The emphasis on the workshop practicum will provide students with the necessary tools to integrate ISF training in clinical practice.

-For the best workshop experience, we strongly suggest you purchase an ISF License that unlocks the software before the workshop.
+For the best workshop experience, we strongly suggest you purchase an ISF Licence that unlocks the software before the workshop.

 What is Infraslow Fluctuation and ISF Neurofeedback?

 ISF works on many different levels.
 The earliest research on infraslow frequencies revealed a central role for slow processes in the stress response.
 More recent research tells us that ISF helps to coordinate electrical activity in the brain.
-Moreover, ISF orchestrates the resources necessary for behavioral network activity.
-Importantly, the infraslow frequencies facilitate communication within and between behavioral networks.
-Lastly, it controls the activation and deactivation of those same behavioral networks.
+Moreover, ISF orchestrates the resources necessary for behavioural network activity.
+Importantly, the infraslow frequencies facilitate communication within and between behavioural networks.
+Lastly, it controls the activation and deactivation of those same behavioural networks.

-The centrality of these slow frequencies in behavior, self-regulatory functions, and brain activation makes Infraslow neurofeedback a powerful tool to help with a wide range of disorders.
+The centrality of these slow frequencies in behaviour, self-regulatory functions, and brain activation makes Infraslow neurofeedback a powerful tool to help with a wide range of disorders.
 Research and clinical practice have demonstrated that we are training key regions of the Central Autonomic Network with ISF neurofeedback.
-The CAN is an internal regulation system the brain uses to control behavioral response.
-The components of this network are the circulatory system, the emotional regulation system, the brain network that maintains a sense of self, and the behavioral network responsible for the flight, flight, or freeze response.
+The CAN is an internal regulation system the brain uses to control behavioural response.
+The components of this network are the circulatory system, the emotional regulation system, the brain network that maintains a sense of self, and the behavioural network responsible for the flight, flight, or freeze response.